Published on April 1st, 2015 | by Ruben0

 Mouth: again drier than most other brandies.
 Big oaky notes, which mixes with caramel, raisins, prunes and walnuts to form a bittersweet profile.
 Smooth and concentrated at the same time.
 Hints of herbal extracts (thyme, sage) and cough syrup.
 Some liquorice as well.

 Availability: rather limited.
 Around € 60 for a bottle.
 Available from the importers of their sherry.
+Try Lavinia for instance.

 Summary: This Brandy Tradicion is a significant step up from most other Brandy de Jerez, especially if you appreciate a slightly drier style.
 It's a profound brandy with lots of complexity.